neuroygonsalves/candidate-website/README.md

-# Candidate Pages
+# candidate page for getting template

-This is a template for our candidate sites – you can find them deployed at https://alisonhartson.com, https://votesarahsmith.com, https://ocasio2018.com, https://bell2018.com, https://anthonyclark2018.com, https://paulajean2018.com, https://votecoribush.com, and https://chardo2018.com.
+you can find them deployed at
+https://alisonhartson.com, https://votesarahsmith.com, https://ocasio2018.com, https://bell2018.com, https://anthonyclark2018.com, https://paulajean2018.com, https://votecoribush.com, and https://chardo2018.com.

 ## Running Locally

-You must have Elixir 1.5+ installed (1.6 would be great for auto-formatting).
+ Elixir 1.5+ installed is a necessity(1.6 would be great for auto-formatting).

+## To get elixir

 To do that, visit https://elixir-lang.org/install.html and follow the instructions for your operating system.

-After that, assuming you've installed Git, run:
+## you can clone git from below

 ```
 git clone https://github.com/justicedemocrats/candidate-website.git
 cd candidate-website/